-A. Letters.
-Except as otherwise provided below, communications with the Court should be by letter, filed electronically on ECF.
-Letters seeking relief should (if consistent with the S.D.N.Y.
+A. Letters and Letter-Motions.
+Except as otherwise provided below, communications with the Court should be by letter or letter-motion, filed electronically on ECF.
+Letters seeking relief should (if consistent with the

+S.D.N.Y.
 Local Rules and the S.D.N.Y.
-Electronic Case Filing

-Rules and Instructions) be filed on ECF as letter-motions in accordance with Paragraph 4(A) below, not as ordinary letters.
+Electronic Case Filing Rules and Instructions) be filed on ECF as letter-motions in accordance with paragraph 4(A) below, not as ordinary letters.

-Unless otherwise ordered by the Court, letters may not exceed five pages in length.
+Unless otherwise ordered by the Court, letters (including letters regarding discovery disputes) may not exceed four pages in length.
 Letters solely between parties or their counsel or otherwise not addressed to the Court may not be filed on ECF or otherwise sent to the Court (except as exhibits to an otherwise properly filed document).

 - B. Telephone Calls and Emails.
-Communications with Chambers, including requests for extensions or adjournments, shall be by letter or letter-motion filed on ECF in accordance with Paragraphs 2(A) and 4(A).
-For questions that cannot be answered by reference to these Rules or for urgent matters requiring immediate attention, email Chambers with the word "URGENT" in the subject.
+Communications with Chambers, including requests for extensions or adjournments, shall be by letter or letter-motion filed on ECF in accordance with paragraphs 2(A) and 4(A).
+For urgent matters requiring immediate attention (i.e., in less than one business day), call Chambers at (212) 805-0266.
 Technical questions pertaining to ECF filings should be directed to the ECF Help Desk at helpdesk@nysd.uscourts.gov or (212) 805-0800.
-Counsel may not submit substantive case-related communications by email without leave of the Court. - C. Hand Deliveries.
-Hand-delivered mail should be left with the Court Security Officers at the Worth Street entrance of the Daniel Patrick Moynihan United States District Courthouse at 500 Pearl Street, New York, NY 10007 and may not be brought directly to Chambers.
-If the hand-delivered letter is urgent and requires the Court's immediate attention, ask the Court Security Officers to notify Chambers that an urgent package has arrived that needs to be retrieved by Chambers staff immediately. - D. Requests for Adjournments or Extensions of Time.
+Counsel may not submit substantive case-related communications by email without leave of the Court.
+Counsel should attempt to include on any substantive call to Chambers counsel for all parties and, if unsuccessful.
+Court staff generally will not answer substantive questions or interpret procedural rules on ex parte calls. - C. Hand Deliveries.
+Hand-delivered mail should be left with the Court Security Officers at the Worth Street entrance of the Daniel Patrick Moynihan United States District Courthouse at 200 Worth Street, New York, NY 10007 and may not be brought directly to Chambers.
+If the hand-delivered letter is urgent and requires the Court's immediate attention, ask the Court Security Officers to notify Chambers that an urgent filing has arrived that needs to be retrieved by Chambers staff immediately. - D. Requests for Adjournments or Extensions of Time.
+Before requesting an adjournment or an extension of time, parties must first seek consent from the opposing party or parties-and parties are strongly encouraged to consent to reasonable requests.
 All requests for adjournments or extensions of time must be made in writing and filed on ECF as letter-motions, not as ordinary letters, proposed stipulations, or proposed orders.
-The letter-motion must state: (1) the original date(s); (2) the number of previous requests for adjournment or extension; (3) whether these previous requests were granted or denied; (4) the reasons for the requested extension; (5) whether the adversary consents and, if not, the reasons given by the adversary for refusing to consent; and (6) the date of the parties' next scheduled appearance before the Court as well as any other existing deadlines.
+The letter-motion must state: (1) the original deadline and the proposed new deadline; (2) whether the adversary consents and, if not, the reasons given by the adversary for refusing to consent; (3) the number of previous requests for adjournment or extension, and whether those previous requests were granted or denied; and (4) the reasons for the requested adjournment or extension.
 If the extension will affect any other deadlines in the case, the party seeking the extension should propose amendments to those deadlines as well.
-Requests for extensions of deadlines regarding a matter that has been referred to a Magistrate Judge shall be addressed to that assigned Magistrate Judge.
+Requests for extensions of deadlines regarding a matter that has been referred to a magistrate judge shall be addressed to that assigned magistrate judge.